 - ¼ cup chopped toasted hazelnuts plus more for garnish

-- 1 tbsp honey plus more for garnish
+- 1 tablespoon honey plus more for garnish

-- 2 tbsp chopped fresh tarragon plus more for garnish
+- 2 tablespoon chopped fresh tarragon plus more for garnish